KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AirQuality by CFenner](https://github.com/CFenner/MMM-AirQuality)

+1. `Recommendation: .eslintrc.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-AirQuality.js`: It looks like a package is loaded via CDN.
+2. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-AirQuality.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Airtable by yashatgit](https://github.com/yashatgit/MMM-Airtable)